study-support-cima/study-support-cima.github.io/about.md

 permalink: /about/
 ---

-## Hello, I'm [Your Name]
+## Hello, I'm Radha.

 ![Profile Photo](/assets/images/profile.jpg)

 Welcome to my personal website!
-I'm a [your profession/field] based in [your location].
+I'm a qualified management accountant based in the UK.
 I created this site to share my work, thoughts, and interests with the world.

 ### My Background

-I have [X years] of experience in [your industry/field].
+I have 5 years of experience in [your industry/field].
 My journey began when [brief story about how you got started].
 Since then, I've worked on [types of projects or with types of organizations].

 Some of my key skills include: